mdlimon0175/next_chat_app_api/README.md

    ```

 ## Tips
-You can run npm start db:seed for first time to generate demo users and conversations.
+You can run npm start db:seed for first time to generate demo users and conversations. \
+A demo user account will be created.
+username: admin;
+email: admin@test.com \
+And a conversation will be created with new random users.
+You will get the users email and password from the terminal console.

 ## Usage